rocky/python-uncompyle6/README.rst

 ------------

 *uncompyle6* translates Python bytecode back into equivalent Python source code.
-It accepts bytecodes from Python version 1.4, and 2.1 to 3.7 or so, including PyPy bytecode and Dropbox's Python 2.5 bytecode.
+It accepts bytecodes from Python version 1.3 to version 3.7, spanning over 22 years of Python releases.
+We include Dropbox's Python 2.5 bytecode and some PyPy bytecode.

 Why this?
 ---------